rsksmart/rif-storage-js/docs/classes/_manager_.manager.md

 When registering providers the first one will become the active one by default.

 For getting data it is decided based on provided address what Provider should be used.
-If provider for given address is not given, then error is thrown.
+If provider for given address is not registered, then error is thrown.

 For putting data, there is concept of "active" provider, that the data are passed to.
 The first provider that you register automatically becomes the active provider.
 You can